 A forward meeting plan, including meeting dates and agenda items, will be agreed by the Committee each year.
-The forward meeting plan will cover all of the Audit Committee's responsibilities as detailed in this charter.
+The forward meeting plan will cover all the Committee's responsibilities as detailed in this charter.

-8.2 Attendance at meetings and quorums
+7.2 Attendance at meetings and quorums

-A quorum will consist of a majority of committee members (i.e. two members).
-With the Chair's agreement or in their absence, the Deputy Official Secretary may act as Chair for a meeting or part of a meeting.
+A quorum will consist of a majority of Committee members (i.e. two members).
+With the Chair's agreement or in their absence, the Official Secretary or Deputy Official Secretary will appoint an Acting Chair for a meeting or part of a meeting.
 Meetings can be held in person, by telephone or by video conference.

 External Audit and Internal Audit representatives will be invited to attend each meeting, unless requested not to do so by the Chair of the Committee.
-The Committee may also request the CFO or other employees attend committee meetings or participate for certain agenda items.
+The Committee may also request the CFO or other employees attend Committee meetings or participate for certain agenda items.